-In the late afternoon of Halloween, 1994, just an hour before children would march from their homes for trick-or-treating, a regional airliner carrying 64 passengers and 4 crew members fell into a soybean field just outside Roselawn, Indiana, leaving no survivors.
+In the late afternoon of October 31st, 1994, just an hour before children would begin trick-or-treating, a regional airliner carrying 64 passengers and 4 crew members fell into a soybean field just outside Roselawn, Indiana, leaving no survivors.

 The Flight 4184 Memorial sits just off a quiet, rural road.
 Like most rural farming roads, it is unnamed and sparsely traveled.
 The memorial sits about 500 yards from the actual crash site, which has returned to use as farmland.
-However, the scar of the crash is still visible in GPS photos when the field is empty, and will likely be visible for a long time to come, just like the memories and faces of the 68 lost.
+However, the scar of the crash is still visible in GPS photos in the fall and winter, and will likely be visible for a long time to come, just like the memories and faces of the 68 lost.

 When the National Transportation Safety Board completed its investigation of Flight 4184, they concluded the below-freezing air temperatures resulted in significant icing on the aileron hinges, which attach the flaps to the wings (forgive my oversimplification).
 This created more ice than the deicing mechanism could handle.
 As it changed altitude from 10,000 feet to 8,000 feet, the iced hinges stalled, causing the plane to tumble into an uncontrolled roll.